fiadhhart/startup/README.md

 # HTML Deliverable

- I deployed simon to my production environment so it is accessable via simon.palettepath.click
+ I deployed simon to my production environment so it is accessable via simon.palettepath.click I also deployed my startup so it is accessable via https://startup.palettepath.click/

  For this deliverable I built out the structure of my application using HTML.
  * HTML pages: I made 3 html pages for home, scores, and gameplay